 First Visit Advice

-Please arrive 15 minutes early.
-We have some simple paperwork to complete and you can speak with the instructor about any special needs you may have.
+Please arrive 10-15 minutes early.
+We have a simple waiver to complete and you can speak with the instructor about any special needs you may have.

 Wear comfortable clothing that allows for a full range of motion.
 Yoga is practiced in bare feet for traction and safety.
 Our studio has changing rooms and cubbies to store your belongings.